ISAITB/docs-tdl/source/changelog/index.rst

 Previous documentation versions
 -------------------------------

-The following table provides the main highlights introduced in each previous documentation release as well as the link its access link.
+The following table provides the main highlights introduced in each previous documentation release as well as its access link.

 .. csv-table::
     :header: "Release", "Key highlights", "Documentation link"